n0t-Me/dnsProxy/README.md

 # dnsProxy

-A simple project I made to learn some javascript.
+A simple project I made to learn some Javascript.
 Inspired from [pi-hole](https://github.com/pi-hole/pi-hole) :P

 ## How it works ?